Tom's Guide Verdict

 WinkBed mattress review in brief

 For this review, we opted for a queen size mattress in the luxury firm version, and slept on the WinkBed for three weeks to give it a proper test.
 In addition to our lead reviewer, we also invited members of our testing panel to try it out to gain a wider picture of how the WinkBed performs.
 Overall, we were extremely impressed; this mattress has a spot high up in our best mattress guide.
-No wonder it's used in luxury hotels across America, including The Time Hotel in New York City.
-(Learn more about what mattresses hotels use around the world.)
+No wonder it's one of the mattresses hotels use, sitting in luxury hotel rooms across America, including The Time Hotel in New York City.

 Materials: Coils, memory foam, other foams